Hadokane/CCI_PP4_Radicool_Store/README.md

 Radicool will be created entirely with HTML, CSS, Javascript & Python languages.

-The website will present numerous opportunities for different user groups to carry out C.R.U.D. functionality at their own discretion.
+The website will present numerous opportunities for different user groups to carry out C.R.U.D. functionality at their discretion.

-All of the websites data will be housed within a [PostgreSQL](https://www.postgresql.org/) `Relational Database System`, which will be used to store the created user data in organised tables.
+All of the website's data will be housed within a [PostgreSQL](https://www.postgresql.org/) `Relational Database System`, which will be used to store the created user data in organised tables.

-Utilising one-to-many relationships and Foreign Keys, these tables will communicate with each other and as such we will be able to maintain relationships such as: associating orders with the user who placed it or seeing which Merchandise belongs to which Category or Collection.
+Utilising one-to-many relationships and Foreign Keys, these tables will communicate with each other and as such we will be able to maintain relationships such as: associating orders with the user who placed them or seeing which Merchandise belongs to which Category or Collection.

 Django utilises [sqlite](https://www.sqlite.org/index.html) - which is included in Python - as a database engine, this will be utilised throughout the project in the creation and maintenance of all local databases before hosting their content externally for deployment.